 At the rally riders could choose between three routes: green (easier dirt roads, 300 km), red (technical single track, 90 km) and black (for hardcore adventure riders, 80 km).
 In true KTM spirit, riders took on the best and most exciting terrain KZN had to offer.
 They experienced open dirt roads, single track and riverbeds.
 A few serious climbs were also thrown in, which had heart rates rocketing and took some sweat to conquer.

 Prizes and entertainment

 Participants returned to the resort at around 15:00 to be welcomed at the bivouac with music, a pizza truck, a beer tent and a bike-wash and repair centre.
 The evening’s entertainment started at 19:00 with a live performance by the iconic band Ballyhoo, whereafter prizes were up for grabs.
 The main prize was a full set of KTM PowerWear Kit, Alpinestar Tech 8 boots with an Airoh helmet.
 Other prizes included Motorex and KTM hampers.

 Participants could ride the green, red and black routes again the next day, and at 14:00 it was time for the Red Bull Skills Challenge.
 After the dust had settled, Alfie Cox walked away with top honours.

 Riaan Neveling, KTM SA’s marketing manager, says the company wants to make this event an annual “must-do” for the Orange family.
 “The goal is to spend quality time with our customers and enjoy the products together.
-Anyone who was at the event would agree that we pulled all the stops and that the same experience can’t be found anywhere else.
-We are in the planning stages for 2018 already and we have something big up our sleeve,” Neveling says.
+Anyone who was at the event would agree the same experience can’t be found anywhere else.
+We have something big up our sleeve for next year,” Neveling says.

 To Neveling a highlight was the abundance of prominent bikers like Alfie Cox, Joey Evans, Darryl Curtis and Ross Branch.